erindrade/erind/README.md

 ## Hi there 👋

-I'm Eri, a passionate Frontend Engineer with a keen eye for crafting exceptional user experiences.
+I'm Eri🧑‍💻, a passionate Frontend Engineer with a keen eye for crafting exceptional user experiences.
 I thrive on the intersection of creativity and technology, turning design concepts into seamless, responsive, and pixel-perfect web applications.I fell in love with the magic of turning code into visually appealing and functional websites.
 Since then, I've immersed myself in the ever-evolving world of frontend technologies.

 ## Skills